The Electronic Literature Organization

-About Time two stories parallel each other, one about a contemporary business guru who tries to prove there was a migration from Australia to the western hemisphere many tens of thousands of years ago, and the other about a family of Australian Aborigines who actually did it.
+About Time two parallel stories, one about a contemporary business guru who tries to prove there was a migration from Australia to the western hemisphere many tens of thousands of years ago, and the other about the family of Australian Aborigines who actually did it.
 This is a satire on pundits and pop archaeology.
 Unfortunately it requires Flash, which is very, very dead, so there is no sound or animation.
 De mortuis nihil nisi bonum.
 Still, you can experience it in silence.

 Directions was an extended Hypercard poem.
 The Eastgate Quarterly Review of Hypertext, volume 1 number 4.
 Unfortunately bit-rot has set in and Hypercard is no longer a viable platform, so Directions has gone the way of the pterosaur.
 Or About Time.
 Or any computer game, experimental fiction, Director, Flash and many other now languishing standards.
 This is the price of progress.
 We may be encouraged, though, that some art is meant to be evanescent, and to fade away without a trace.

 Down Time was a CDROM of short stories, narrated, with excellent music by electronic composer Alan Strange.
-There were some interesting navigation features as well.
+There were some interesting navigation features in the original.
 Coded in Director and published by Eastgate Systems in 2000, it is no longer readable.
-The audio book version is available from audible.com, Amazon, or iTunes.
+The audio book version remains available from audible.com, Amazon, or iTunes.